PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 11:18:58
+Last updated: 2024-04-02 11:20:13
-Random Quote: All I required to be happy was friendship and people I could admire. - Christian Dior
+Random Quote: The function of wisdom is to discriminate between good and evil. - Cicero